Despite Trump’s prod, Mich. to consider certifying Biden win

 Trump’s delay tactics, meant to sow doubt about the vote in order to soften the sting of defeat, were only forestalling the inevitable, with just three weeks until the Electoral College meets to formalize Biden’s ascendency to the White House on Jan 20.
 As Trump’s challenges and baseless allegations of widespread conspiracy and fraud have been met with rejection, states were moving forward with certifying their results.

-Michigan’s Board of State Canvassers, which has two Republicans and two Democrats, was scheduled to meet Monday afternoon for what usually is a routine step.
+Michigan’s Board of State Canvassers, which has two Republicans and two Democrats, was meeting Monday afternoon for what usually is a routine step.
 But Trump and allies have called on the Republicans to block certification to allow for an audit of votes in heavily Democratic Wayne County, home to Detroit, where Trump has claimed without evidence that he was the victim of fraud.

 Biden crushed the president by more than 330,000 votes in Wayne County, where the two GOP canvassers who certified the results unsuccessfully tried to reverse course last week after being called by Trump.
 Secretary of State Jocelyn Benson, a Democrat, has said an audit must wait until after statewide certification because only then would officials have legal access to documentation needed to conduct such a review.